-Visit the SCS webpage to find out more.
+Visit the Student Wellbeing and Counselling Services pages to find out more.

 The Disability and Mental Health Service (DMHS)

 DMHS is the first point of contact for students with disabilities, long-term medical and mental health conditions, and Specific Learning Difficulties, such as dyslexia.
 DMHS can help you set up "My Adjustments" which is a way of putting in place agreed reasonable adjustments.